-Steroid use, on the other hand, carries significant health hazards, including the possibility of developing a chronic and possibly fatal case of hepatitis.
-Steroid use can cause liver disorders and tumours, according to the Mayo Clinic.
-How Do Steroid Users Get Hepatitis?
+Steroid abuse and other performance-enhancing drugs are becoming increasingly popular in sports.
+Their use has become so widespread that some athletes will feel that they won’t be successful if they don’t use them.
+On the other hand, steroid abuse carries significant health risks, including the possibility of developing a chronic and possibly fatal case of hepatitis.
+According to the Mayo Clinic, steroid use can cause liver disorders and tumors.
+How Do Steroid abusers Get hepatitis?

 The virus may have already caused severe scarring of the liver, known as cirrhosis, by the time it is detected.
-Hepatitis C can also lead to cancer of the liver.
+In addition to causing liver cancer, Hepatitis C is also a cause of steroid abuse.
 Hepatitis C is normally chronic, and treatment involves eliminating the virus from the bloodstream while reducing liver harm.
-A liver transplant may be required in some cases to save the patient’s life; however, most liver transplants result in hepatitis re-emerging in the new liver.
+Some cases of liver disease may be challenging enough to require a liver transplant in order to save the patient’s life; however, many transplants result in the patient contracting hepatitis again after the transplantation Steroid Abuse.

 How Do Steroid Users Get Hepatitis?

-Corticosteroids significantly impact the liver, Especially when used over a prolonged period of time and at doses higher than physiologic.
+It is clear that corticosteroids significantly impact the liver, especially when used for prolonged periods and in higher doses than those normally associated with Steroid Abuse.
 Glucocorticoid use can cause hepatic enlargement, steatosis, and glycogenosis.
 Corticosteroids may cause or aggravate nonalcoholic steatohepatitis.
-Chronic viral hepatitis can be exacerbated by long-term use.
-Importantly, Hepatitis B reactivation, as well as worsening or de novo induction of autoimmune hepatitis, can all be fatal if corticosteroid medication is combined with withdrawal or pulse therapy.
-Finally, high doses of intravenous corticosteroids, particularly methylprednisolone, have been linked to acute liver injury, which can lead to acute liver failure and death.
-As a consequence, corticosteroid-related hepatic complications are normally the result of the worsening or activation of underlying liver disease, rather than drug hepatotoxicity.
+In addition to chronic viral hepatitis, steroid abuse can worsen the condition.
+Importantly, Hepatitis B reactivation and worsening or de novo induction of autoimmune hepatitis can all be fatal if corticosteroid medication is combined with withdrawal or pulse therapy.
+Finally, high doses of intravenous corticosteroids, particularly methylprednisolone, have been linked to acute liver injury, leading to acute liver failure and death.
+Consequently, corticosteroid-induced liver damage usually results from either activation of the underlying liver disease or the worsening of it Steroid Abuse.

-Hepatic steatosis and enlargement may be caused by corticosteroid treatment, but this is often not clinically evident, particularly in adults.
+Although corticosteroid medications can cause liver steatosis and enlargement, it is not often clinically evident, especially among adults with Steroid Abuse.
 This effect will happen quickly and is quickly reversed when the effect is stopped.
-Nonalcoholic steatohepatitis has been linked to high doses and long-term use, with steatosis, chronic inflammation, and centrilobular ballooning degeneration, and liver histology similar to alcoholic hepatitis, including steatosis, chronic inflammation, and centrolobular ballooning degeneration, and Mallory bodies (Case 1).
-Symptomatic or progressive liver damage from corticosteroid-induced steatohepatitis, on the other hand, is rare.
+Nonalcoholic steatohepatitis has been linked to high doses and long-term use, with steatosis, chronic inflammation, centrilobular ballooning degeneration, and liver histology similar to alcoholic hepatitis steatosis inflammation, and centrilobular ballooning degeneration, and Mallory bodies (Case 1).
+Conversely, sympathetic liver damage due to corticosteroid-induced steatohepatitis is rare Steroid Abuse.
 Furthermore, rather than causing nonalcoholic fatty liver disease from the start, corticosteroids can exacerbate the condition.
-The deterioration could be due to glucocorticoids’ direct effects on insulin resistance or fatty acid metabolism, or it could be due to weight gain, which is normal with long-term corticosteroid therapy.
+The deterioration could be due to glucocorticoids’ direct effects on insulin resistance or fatty acid metabolism.
+The weight gain could be associated with long-term use of corticosteroids Steroid Abuse.
 Although simple steatosis caused by corticosteroids is easily reversible, steatohepatitis can take a long time to heal after corticosteroids are stopped.

-Corticosteroids tend to exacerbate the course of chronic hepatitis C as well, but not as dramatically as chronic hepatitis B. Hepatitis C virus (HCV) RNA levels increase as a result of corticosteroid treatment, potentially worsening the underlying liver disease.
-Chronic hepatitis C tends to be more serious and difficult to treat in patients who are undergoing chemotherapy or immunosuppression, and corticosteroids are thought to play a role.
-In patients with underlying chronic viral hepatitis, corticosteroids should be prevented if at all necessary.
+Corticosteroids tend to exacerbate the course of chronic hepatitis C as well, but not as dramatically as chronic hepatitis B. Steroid abuse may worsen the underlying liver disease HCV by causing an increase in the RNA levels of HCV.
+Chronic hepatitis C tends to be more serious and difficult to treat in patients undergoing chemotherapy or immunosuppression, and corticosteroids are thought to play a role.
+Patients with chronic viral hepatitis should be monitored closely to avoid corticosteroids Steroid Abuse.

-Since corticosteroids are used to treat autoimmune hepatitis, they are more likely to help rather than damage patients with this disorder.
-The problem occurs when corticosteroids are discontinued, since this may result in a relapse of autoimmune hepatitis, which is often serious and fatal.
-Importantly, several cases of de novo extreme autoimmune hepatitis have been identified in patients who received a short course or pulse of corticosteroids for another, unrelated disorder (such as asthma or allergic reactions).
-In these cases, a moderate and subclinical autoimmune hepatitis was possibly present prior to the administration of corticosteroids, and the disease’s suppression was accompanied by immune rebound, resulting in the clinical presentation of the disorder.
-These patients usually respond well to corticosteroids reintroduced, but they can need long-term, if not lifelong, immunosuppressive therapy afterwards.
+Since corticosteroids are used to treat autoimmune hepatitis, they are more likely to help than damage patients with this disorder.
+Whenever steroids are stopped, a relapse of autoimmune hepatitis can occur, which is usually severe and fatal Steroid Abuse.
+Importantly, several de novo severe autoimmune hepatitis cases have been identified in patients who received a short course or pulse of corticosteroids for another unrelated disorder (such as asthma or allergic reactions).
+A mild or subclinical case of autoimmune hepatitis may have been present before administering corticosteroids.
+In these cases, Steroid Abuse.
+The disease’s suppression was accompanied by an immune rebound, resulting in the clinical presentation of the disorder.
+Usually, when back on corticosteroids, these patients respond well, but they can need long-term, even lifelong, immunosuppressive therapy afterwards Steroid Abuse.

 Finally, there have been many reports of an acute hepatitis-like liver injury that can be serious and sometimes fatal after a brief, high-dose course of intravenous methylprednisolone, and in which viral hepatitis and autoimmune hepatitis are not explicitly involved (Case 3).
-The cause of this apparent hepatotoxicity is unknown, but it may be extreme autoimmune hepatitis caused by rapid immunosuppression and subsequent immune reconstitution.
-Importantly, symptoms and jaundice appear 2 to 6 weeks after stopping methylprednisolone, with a standard hepatocellular pattern of serum enzyme elevations.
-These episodes are usually symptomatic and can be life-threatening.
-Autoantibodies may not be present, and immune allergic symptoms are rare.
-Acute liver failure has occurred in many cases, resulting in death or the need for an immediate liver transplant.
-In this scenario, restarting corticosteroids may be necessary, but it has not been thoroughly evaluated, and several cases have resolved spontaneously.
-Reexposure to high dose pulse methylprednisolone causes damage to recur, often more rapidly and seriously.
+The cause of this apparent hepatotoxicity is unknown, but it may be severe autoimmune hepatitis caused by rapid immunosuppression and subsequent immune reconstitution.
+The majority of cases occur within 2 to 6 weeks of stopping methylprednisolone, and a marked elevation in serum enzyme levels is a sign of steroid abuse.

 Abuse with Steroids and How to Get Rid of It